yyHaker/NamedEntityRecognition/src/ChineseNER/README.md

 - dropout rate: 0.5
 - learning rate: 0.001

-Word vectors are trained with gensim version of word2vec on Chinese WiKi corpus, provided by [Chuanhai Dong](https://github.com/sea2603).
+Word vectors are trained with gensim version of word2vec on Chinese WiKi corpus.

 ### Train the model with default parameters:
 ```shell